bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Side Comments</h4>

-Originally the small element was used to render text as one font size smaller than the default, purely for presentational purposes.
+<p>Originally the small element was used to render text as one font size
+smaller than the default, purely for presentational purposes.
 As we are aware, presentation and style should only live within CSS, not HTML.
 Within HTML5, the small element preserves the presentation of being displayed at a smaller font size, however it semantically means to be rendered as a side comments or small print.
-This often includes copyright information or legal print.
+This often includes copyright information or legal print.</p>

 <pre>
  1  &lt;!-- Side comments or small print --&gt;